How to Make a Professional Email Signature in 3 Steps (+ Examples)

 - Telephone number (often both office and mobile)

 - Business logo or profile picture

 - Social media links

-3. Connect Your Signature to Your Email
+3. Connect (or Add) Your New Signature to Your Email

-Once you have created your signature, click the “Ok, I’m done” button to begin the signature connection process.
+Once you have created your signature, click the “OK, I’m done” button to begin the signature connection process.
 First, you will be asked which email provider you’re using.
 Select the provider you’re using and click “Continue.”

-You will be prompted to create a WiseStamp account.
+At this point, you’ll be prompted to create a WiseStamp account.
 Then, you will be asked to grant WiseStamp access to your chosen email account, which will then automatically add your new signature to your email.
 Click refresh when done.

 Get more information on adding a WiseStamp signature:

-1. Utilize Blank Space With a Banner
+1. Get Attention With a Banner Ad

 2. Reinforce Your Brand With Social Proof